Kyle D. Warren, PhD

 Vice Dean – Administration and Student Services

-In his oversight of administration, Warren focuses on ensuring that all Rutgers School of Nursing resources and processes including finance, information technology, facilities infrastructure, marketing, institutional research, and human resources remain stable and supportive of the school’s mission.
+In his oversight of administration, Dr. Warren focuses on ensuring that all Rutgers School of Nursing resources and processes including finance, information technology, facilities infrastructure, marketing/public relations/communications, institutional research, grants and contracts, and human resources remain stable and supportive of the school’s mission.
 As the dean of students, he acts as the chief student advocate overseeing all aspects of the student experience outside the classroom.
 Since coming to Rutgers in 2011, he has overseen staff growth to meet demands within the nursing school’s expanded student body, which now numbers almost 2,000.

 He also has helped oversee the Rutgers school’s emergence as one of the nation’s most diverse nursing programs, with fully 49 percent of undergraduate students and 47 percent of graduate students belonging to minority groups.

-Warren also serves as an adjunct professor of education within the doctor of education (Ed.D.) program at Saint Peter’s University’s School of Education in Englewood Cliffs, NJ.
+Dr. Warren is an adjunct associate professor at the School of Nursing and was previously an adjunct professor of education within the doctor of education (Ed.D.) program at Saint Peter’s University’s School of Education.

 Previously, he served in roles within residence life and as Assistant Dean of Students at Seton Hall University on the leadership team of the Office of the Dean of Students & Community Development.
 There, he oversaw the operational aspects of the office and the student development functions of the campus, including student developmental programming, University Center operations, university scheduling and events, and commuter student affairs.